NasirMalik/Eris/README.md

 ### Repository
     Its an abstraction layer between ViewModel and Data Stores that encapuslates Data-source layer.
 Currently there are two data sources, Network and CoreData.
 This layer can encapulate further data sources aswel i-e Remote Configurations etc
 ### Interactor
-    Network: Its a wrapper written as a Swift Package `Ceres` and fetch and decode data from internet.
+    Network: Its a wrapper written on top of Swift Package `Ceres` which fetch and decode data into inferred model object.
 ### Persistor
     CoreData: Persistor encapsulates CoreData and fetches and updates data.